Dichotomies at Work: A Framework for Career Growth

 Here are eleven workplace dichotomies worth considering:

-Key insight: Balance is very personal.
+Balance is very personal.
 Balance is going from where you are to where you want to be.